trxe/notes-blog/content/computer-networks/7_IP_Routing_ICMP.md

     relax(edge)
 ```

-Key property: If P is the shortest path from S to D, and node X is on P, then P must be the shortest path from S to X $\cup$ shortest path from X to D.
+Key property: If P is the shortest path from S to D, and node X is on P,
+then P must be the shortest path from S to X $\cup$ shortest path from X to D.

+Distributed: Each node receive info from neighbours, recompute and distributes again

+Iterative: Continues until two iterations are the same (no more information)

+Asynchronous: Nodes do not have to compute in a certain order.

 ## Routing Information Protocol (RIP)

-- Hop count as metric, using the distance-vector (DV) protocol with BF algorithm.
+- **Hop count** as metric, using the distance-vector (DV) protocol with BF algorithm.
 - Entries in routing table: subnet masks
 - Exchange routing table updates every 30s
 - If no update <3min, assume neighbour failed